What is Shaker Style?

 It’s all in the detail

-The shaker style is so simple and practical that it can be bought into any part of the home but it is in the kitchen that Shaker has proved so popular and long-lasting.
+The shaker style is so simple and practical that it can be bought into any part of the home but it is most synonymous with.

-Colour – The simplicity of Shaker style, with its key elements of soft, neutral colours allows you to add your own stamp very easily and effectively.
+Colour – The simplicity of the style, with its key elements of soft, neutral colours allows you to add your own stamp very easily and effectively.

 There are a huge number of paint companies, both specialist and on the high-street who offer a wide range of heritage colours ideal for painted kitchen furniture.